openpnp/openpnp/Advanced-Camera-Calibration-(in-work).md

 The settings here are simply copies of settings available on other tabs.
 They are provided here as a convenience since they should be set to their desired values prior to running Advanced Calibration.
 Any changes made here take effect immediately and will change the corresponding value on any other tabs on which they appear.

 Note that **Cropped Width** and **Cropped Height** are applied to the raw camera images prior to any other corrections made by this calibration.
-Therefore, calibration data is only collected over the cropped image and any corrections will only be valid over that portion of the image.
+Therefore, calibration data is only collected over the cropped image and any corrections will only be valid over that portion of the raw image.

 # Calibration Setup
 ![Calibration Setup](https://user-images.githubusercontent.com/50550971/134420670-04849671-d67a-4606-8834-409b9f57b74b.png)